How to benchmark Rust code with Criterion

 fn bench_play_game(c: &mut Criterion) { c.bench_function("bench_play_game", |b| { b.iter(|| { std::hint::black_box(for i in 1..=100 { play_game(i, false) }); }); });}

-criterion_group!( benches, bench_play_game,);criterion_main!(benches);
+criterion_group!( benches, bench_play_game,);criterion_main!(benches);- Import the

-benchmark runner. - Import the
+Criterionbenchmark runner. - Import the

-crate. - Create a function named
+play_gamefunction from ourgamecrate. - Create a function named

-that takes in a mutable reference toCriterion
+bench_play_gamethat takes in a mutable reference toCriterion. - Use the

-. - Then use the benchmark runner (
+Criterioninstance (c) to create a benchmark namedbench_play_game. - Then use the benchmark runner (

-) to run our macro-benchmark several times. - Run our macro-benchmark inside of a “black box” so the compiler doesn’t optimize our code.
+b) to run our macro-benchmark several times. - Run our macro-benchmark inside of a “black box” so the compiler doesn’t optimize our code.

 - Iterate from

-inclusively. - For each number, call
+1to100inclusively. - For each number, call

 [dev-dependencies]criterion = "0.5"